ykshatroff/tictactoe/README.md

 			 │    │    │    │    │    │
 			 ╚━━━━╩━━━━╩━━━━╩━━━━╩━━━━╝

-2.- Encapsulate logic and data in classes:
-	classes Board, Player, Msg
+2. Encapsulate logic and data in classes: classes Board, Player, Msg
-3.- Create custom exception: ErrorCellTaken
+3. Create custom exception: ErrorCellTaken
-2.- Use logging to log the match in tictactoe.log
+2. Use logging to log the match in tictactoe.log
-3.- Draw the board with unicode blocks (tkinker next) 4.- Use regular expressions to check the user inputs.
+3. Draw the board with unicode blocks (tkinker next)
+4. Use regular expressions to check the user inputs.
-5.- The algorithm to match the lines, use four registers
-    for each player:
+5. The algorithm to match the lines, use four registers for each player:
-        1.- rowx (list)
+        1. rowx (list)
-        2.- columny (list)
+        2. columny (list)
-        3.- first diagonal (int)
+        3. first diagonal (int)
-        4.- fourth diagonal (int)
+        4. fourth diagonal (int)
     every time that the player input a coordinate, the registers are checked and updated if not a line yet.
     Basically when a register value == the size length of a line, then we have a line match.

-class Msg()
+Class Msg()

 	- It is used only for stdout/stdin messaging, and avoid having print(), input() statements everywhere with all those formats